Regatta Bay Golf and C.C. in Destin: Smooth as a sunset sail across Choctawatchee Bay

 But, as I say, these are minor points.
 The golf itself will make you barely notice, like the 411-yard second hole, all 411 yards of which usually play into the wind.
 The landing area is squeezed by woods coming in from the right and pines on the left.
 The fairway narrows into almost nothing, and your approach is into a small green with a false front.

-Regatta Bay has quite a reputation.
+Regatta Bay Golf and Country Club has quite a reputation.
 Golf Digest ranked it among its "200 Places to Play in North America," Emerald Coast Magazine's readers voted it the "Best of the Emerald Coast," and Florida Golf News magazine named it the "No. 1 Favorite Golf Course in Northwest Florida."

 October 16, 2007